With respect to a nonlawyer employed or retained by or associated with a lawyer:

 (2) the lawyer is a partner or has comparable managerial authority in the law firm in which the person is employed, or has direct supervisory authority over the person, and knows of the conduct at a time when its consequences can be avoided or mitigated but fails to take reasonable remedial action.

-The Louisiana Supreme Court adopted this rule on January 21, 2004.
-It became effective on March 1, 2004, and has not been amended since.
+The Louisiana Supreme Court adopted this rule on January 20, 2004.
+It became effective on March 1, 2004.
+The Louisiana Supreme Court amended this rule effective January 13, 2015.
 This rule is identical to ABA Model Rule of Professional Conduct 5.3 (2002), except the title of the rule.
 In 2012, the ABA changed the title of the model rule to “Responsibilities Regarding Nonlawyer Assistance” from “Responsibilities Regarding Nonlawyer Assistants.”

 In 2002, the ABA revised the corresponding model rule to clarify that it applies to managing lawyers in corporate and government legal departments and legal services organizations, as well as to partners in private law firms.
 The ABA intended no change in substance.
 See ABA Ethics 2000 Commission Revision Notes to Model Rule 5.3 (2002).